 Broadband deployment, health information technology and infrastructure investment over the years continues to improve and transform West Virginia's health care delivery system.
-Given all of the advancements, health care organizations and providers continue to explore technological opportunities that will improve the quality of patient care, meet all federal requirements, maximize reimbursement, and at the same time, reduce costs.
+Given all of the

 With the numerous incentives being offered for health information technology implementation and use of electronic health records and health information exchange, quality care and measurement reporting have also improved.
-With more options available, however, healthcare providers and organizations considering investments in health information technology must consider not only the availability and speed of broadband, but the appropriate and reliable technology solution that will affect the many ways they deliver health care now and in the future.
+With more options available, however, healthcare providers and organizations considering investments in health information technology must consider not only the availability and speed of broadband, but the technology solution that will affect the many ways they deliver health care now and in the future.

-Sources
+Sources: